sharetribe/flex-docs/src/docs/concepts-development/microcopy/index.md

 }
 ```

-You can then use the translation message in the code e.g. with the
+You can then use the microcopy message in the code e.g. with the
 `formatMessage` function:

 ```js